tim-taylor/barricelli54/README.md

 # barricelli54
-A C++ implementation of Nils Aall Barricelli's computational worlds as described in his 1954 paper "Esempi Numerici di Processi di Evoluzione".
+A C++ implementation of Nils Aall Barricelli's computational worlds as described in his 1954 paper _Esempi Numerici di Processi di Evoluzione_.
 The program regenerates each of the figures shown in the paper.

 ## Compilation